wexample/python-filestate/README.md

 ## Usage

-Here's how you can use filestates in your Python code:
+Here's how you can use filestate in your Python code:

 ```
-from filestates import FileStateManager
+from filestate import FileStateManager

 # Initialize the state manager with the root directory
 state_manager = FileStateManager('root/directory/')